 See our privacy page for more details on how confidentiality is maintained for datasets.

-Your information will be collected securely by Research NZ, whose Security Policy and Practices meet the requirements set out in the New Zealand Information Security Manual (NZISM).
+The information was collected securely by Research NZ, whose Security Policy and Practices meet the requirements set out in the New Zealand Information Security Manual (NZISM).

-An anonomysed version of the results will be securely stored in Te Kawa Mataaho’s internal system.
+An anonymised version of the results are securely stored in Te Kawa Mataaho’s internal system.

 What sort of information will be available to individual agencies?

-Agencies will receive results for their agency, and for the system as a whole, for benchmarking.
-Individual responses will not be identifiable and data representing small numbers of employees will be suppressed to maintain confidentiality.
+Agencies received their own results and system-level results for benchmarking.
+Individual responses are not be identifiable and data representing small numbers of employees are be suppressed to maintain confidentiality.

-How will I learn what the survey found?
+How can I learn what the survey found?

-Aggregated results will be reported back to each agency, meaning the agency leaders can see how their people responded as a whole (eg, 45 percent of the agency agreed with this statement).
-Agencies will also be able to compare results for their agency with system-level results to help identify where work may be needed to ensure staff are best supported to deliver on government priorities.
+Aggregated results were reported back to each agency.
+This means the agency leaders could see how their people responded as a whole (eg, 45 percent of the agency agreed with this statement).

 If I have more questions, who do I ask?